chaolabcanada/AI_Path_Scripts/batch_import_json/README.md

 * A prompt will appear for choosing a directory.
 Select the directory containing the json files.

-* Once chosen, the script will run.
+The script will now run.
 While the script iterates through each image in the project, you can monitor the progress of the annotations being imported through the script output box.